wangyxxjtu/AINet-Superpixel/README.md

 - `Update!`: To ease the overall experiments, we build a docker to reproduce all reported results in our paper!
 Please Go to [Docker directory](https://github.com/wangyxxjtu/AINet-Superpixel/edit/master/docker)
 - `Update!`: An online Colab is relased to quick taste AINet: [Colab demo](https://drive.google.com/drive/folders/1ZudgYbMHjuoLiZRCPe9VVPCM7C9561sY?usp=sharing)!
 - `update!`: How to evludate the model and plot the curves in our paper are added in "Evaluation" section.
-- `update!`: All training and test code are released!
+- `update!`: All training and inference code are released!
 <!-- And check our [project page]()! -->